 One of the most common reasons someone’s shower drain gets clogged is from a build-up of hair going down the drain.
 Luckily, this can be easily avoided by brushing your hair before hopping in the shower.
 Most of the hair that clogs up your shower drain is loose hair that can be brushed out prior.
 The hair that would fall out in the shower will collect on your brush and not in your drain.

 Overall, clogged drains can be a pain when they have to be dealt with.
 However, by following a few simple tips you can avoid clogged drains throughout your house.
-To learn more visit: Our Precision Today team will always Jump On It Today to make sure that your small problems don’t turn into big ones.
-Give us a call at (630) 283-7328 and we’ll ensure you and your home are always taken care of.
+To learn more visit our website.
+Our Precision Today team will always Jump On It Today to make sure that your small problems don’t turn into big ones.
+Give us a call at (630) 426-3714 and we’ll ensure you and your home are always taken care of.